siwalan/google-scholar-citation-scrapper/readme.md

 This is a simple scrapper for Google Scholar Data, you can input a Google Scholar ID and it will return all the publications related to the said ID and citation data for the last 3 years.
 You can easily modify it to get data from only the last year, last five years, or all years the publication has been cited.

-The program works by inputing a list of Google Scholar ID on the file called dosen.csv (you can change the file name) and running all the ipynb cell.
+The program works by inputing a list of Google Scholar ID on the file called dosen.csv (you can change the file name, to add/remove scholars please just add or remove data in the row) and running all the ipynb cell.
 The ipynb will create a .xlsx file as the result containing all the publication from the said Google Scholar ID and the citations data for the last 3 years.

 Please note that the code has been created using JupyterLab and the .py script version has not been tested.